tonywei92/laravel-devcontainer/README.md

 This process will create and start a Docker container based on the configuration specified in the `.devcontainer` folder.
 Once the container is running, your project will be reopened inside the container, providing an isolated development environment.

+## Included Node.js
+In addition to the PHP extensions, the DevContainer configuration also includes Node.js.
+This is essential for Laravel development as it enables you to use tools like npm and Laravel Mix for frontend asset compilation.

+Node.js version: latest LTS

+To use Node.js in your Laravel project, you can run commands like `npm install` or `npm run dev` directly inside the DevContainer.

+Please note that the specific version of Node.js included in the DevContainer may vary.
+You can check the exact version by looking at the `.devcontainer/devcontainer.json` file in your Laravel project.

+If you need to use a different version of Node.js, you can update the `.devcontainer/devcontainer.json` file and specify the desired version in the features section and follow [the official guide](https://github.com/devcontainers/features/tree/main/src/node).

+After making any changes to the DevContainer configuration, remember to rebuild the container to apply the changes.
 ## Included PHP Extensions

 The DevContainer configuration includes the following PHP extensions, essential for Laravel development: